Dental Implants

 A good candidate for dental implants is someone who is relatively healthy and is needing to just replace a tooth for functional purposes and also for cosmetic purposes as well.

-What is the difference between a mini and a full implant?
+What is the difference between a mini and a full dental implant?

 A mini implant is a shorter implant that we may use in some areas where there may not be quite enough bone to retain a full-size implant.
 A full implant is a little bit more sturdy, and it's one that we prefer when the patient has plenty of bone to be able to have that implant placed.

-How is the process for getting an implant from start to end?
+How long is the process for getting an implant from start to end?

 The process for getting an implant usually takes about three or four months.
 The initial phase is when we place that screw.
 The second phase is after the screw has healed, we are able to go in and place an abutment.
 And then after that, we go in and place the crown.